karooolis/karooolis/README.md

-# 🥑 Karolis Ramanauskas

-## Software Engineer & Smart Contracts Auditor

-I am a full-stack software engineer turned smart contracts auditor.
-I've worked at companies like Uber, Toptal and Volvo Cars.
-I've also built my own side-projects, most of which are now are defunct, or have been sold.

-For the last year I've turned my focus to work in the Web3 space, and am honing my skills as a smart contracts auditor.
-You'll see me on [twitter](https://twitter.com/home) sharing my learnings.
-You can also visit my [digital garden (krl.is)](https://krl.is/) which I carefully tend, storing everything, ranging from travel destinations and recipes, to smart contract attack vectors and Solidity snippets.
+## Full-stack software engineer

+My name is Karolis Ramanauskas 👋 I'm a full-stack software engineer who enjoys building products.
+I've worked at small start-ups, as well as big companies such as Uber and Volvo Cars.
+I'm always on the lookout for more efficient ways to ship reliable software.
+You can follow me on [twitter](https://twitter.com/karooolis) or [visit my personal site](https://krl.is/).

-<strong>I work/worked with:</strong> Solidity, JavaScript/TypeScript, ReactJS, SQL, Redis, MongoDB, Docker, a little bit of everything else...
+<strong>I work/worked with: </strong>JavaScript/TypeScript, React/Next.js, Node.js, Solidity, GraphQL, Docker, and a little bit of everything else...